In conversation with the Council behind the 'Halloween capital of the world'

-Derry City and Strabane District Council is a local authority in Northern Ireland (NI).
-With the second largest city in NI and the fifth largest on the island of Ireland, Derry and Strabane Council is responsible for a population of 150,756.
+Derry City and Strabane District Council is a local authority in Northern Ireland (NI) which is home to the second-largest city in the country and the fifth-largest on the island across Ireland.
+As a result, Derry and Strabane Council are responsible for a population of 150,756 and yet every year, they also welcome thousands of visitors as part of their renowned Halloween celebrations.

 To get us started Aeidin, could you introduce yourself and your role at Derry and Strabane Council?